Fan distributions via Tverberg partitions and Gale duality: Introduction and Statement of Results

-As a further example of fan distributions obtainable from Tverberg-type results, we show that the Gale dual of the of the ``optimal colored Tverberg theorem'' gives \emph{rainbow distributions} of a coloring of a finite point set, that is an $r$-fan which distributes the point set so that each of the fan's open half-flats contains at most one point from each color class.
+As a further example of fan distributions obtainable from Tverberg-type results, we show that the Gale dual of the optimal known results~\cite{BMZ15} for the ``colored Tverberg problem'' gives \emph{rainbow distributions} of a coloring of a finite point set, that is an $r$-fan which distributes the point set so that each of the fan's open half-flats contains at most one point from each color class.

 \begin{theorem} Let $d\geq 1$ be an integer. \begin{compactenum}[(a)]